This illustration is one of the latest editorial pieces completed for the American Academy of Family Physicians featuring The Male Wellness Exam.

 Depicted are a montage of images illustrating Epidural analgesia, a commonly employed technique which provides pain relief during labor.
 Epidural analgesia is a form of regional analgesia involving injection of drugs through a catheter placed into the epidural space.
 The injection can cause both a loss of sensation (anaesthesia) and a loss of pain (analgesia), by blocking the transmission of signals through nerves in or near the spinal cord.

 The epidural space is the space inside the bony spinal canal but outside the membrane called the dura mater (sometimes called the “dura”).
 In contact with the inner surface of the dura is another membrane called the arachnoid mater (“arachnoid”).
 The arachnoid encompasses the cerebrospinal fluid that surrounds the spinal cord.

 This illustration was commissioned for Arthroscopically Assisted Conversion of Total Shoulder Arthroplasty to Hemiarthroplasty With Glenoid Bone Grafting by Surena Namdari, MD, MSc; and David Glaser, MD for publication in ORTHOPEDICS October 2011 issue (ORTHOPEDICS November 2011;34(11):862).

 Aseptic loosening of the glenoid component after total shoulder arthroplasty presents a considerable treatment challenge in the setting of substantial glenoid bone loss.
 Glenoid component explantation and bone grafting of defects has become a common methods of recreating bone stock in hopes of preventing later fractures, maintaining joint kinematics, and allowing for later glenoid reimplantation if necessary.
-While this has been traditionally accomplished via open techniques, we describe an arthroscopic-assisted method of glenoid explantation and bone grafting for cases of aseptic glenoid loosening with contained bone defects.
+While this has been traditionally accomplished via open techniques, an arthroscopic-assisted method of glenoid explantation and bone grafting can be used for cases of aseptic glenoid loosening with contained bone defects.